What to expect from Stud Work Experience: Foaling Complications

 Katie (right) and Maeve (left) playing in the field together.

-Three years ago at Skelwith Stud we had a case of post-foaling colic.
-Sadly, in this case, Liz had to make the heartbreaking decision to put the mare to sleep because she was too poorly to transport to a referral hospital.
-We attempted to find a foster mare to raise orphan foal, Maeve, however we were unsuccessful.
-Mavee was hand reared and fed every 4 hours up until the time she would have naturally been weaned.
-Maeve was a bit lonely in her first few days of life so Katie the Shetland- very kindly donated by the young Poppy Launder- joined Maeve to keep her company.
+Three years ago, at Skelwith Stud, we had a case of post-foaling colic.
+Sadly, in this case, Liz had to make the heartbreaking decision to put the mare to sleep because she was too poorly to be transported to a referral hospital.
+We attempted to find a foster mare to raise the orphan foal, Maeve, but unfortunately, we were unsuccessful.
+Maeve was hand-reared and fed every 4 hours until the time she would have naturally been weaned.

 Young Poppy Launder enjoying a riding lesson on Katie with Liz whilst Maeve encourages her rising trot.